sumeetjain/code_of_conduct/README.md

 This last social rule bans subtle racism, sexism, homophobia, transphobia, and other kinds of bias.
 This one is different from the rest, because it covers a class of behaviors instead of one very specific pattern.

 Subtle _-isms_ are small things that make others feel uncomfortable, things that we all sometimes do by mistake.
 For example, saying "It's so easy my grandmother could do it" is a subtle _-ism_.
-It's hurtful to the elderly and to women (You never hear people say something is so easy their grand_father_ could do it).
+It's hurtful to the elderly and to women (You never hear people say something is so easy their _grandfather_ could do it).

 ## Rules will be broken.